 Foster parents provide temporary care that ensures the health and safety of infants awaiting adoption.

-Interpretation This section is intended for programs that provide short term, temporary care for children, usually newborns, while they await placement, typically where direct placement with prospective adoptive parents is not possible and do not otherwise provide foster care services.
+Interpretation This section is intended for programs that provide short term, temporary care for children, usually newborns, while they await placement, typically in states where direct placement with prospective adoptive parents is not possible and do not otherwise provide foster care services.

 NA The program does not provide temporary care for children awaiting placement or the program provides such care through its foster care program.